Kubernetes Deployment

 existingSecret: influx-secret

-Securing the environment is done via the NSC tool.
-Refer to Security Tutorial for details on how to setup.
+Securing NATS with TLS and credentials is done via the NSC tool.
+Refer to Security Tutorial for setup details.

 Next Steps